 Scroll to the next section to give your configuration a meaningful name, and choose whether or not to automatically update roles whenever a user logs in.
 You may also set the length of user sessions to your liking before saving your configuration.

 Automatically update roles

-If the option to automatically update roles is selected, the mapping of roles will happen every time a user logs in.
+If the option to automatically update roles is selected, the mapping of roles will happen every time a user logs in using the project-specific login url.
 This will also disallow manual management of roles.